-Bahrami, M. and Jafarnejadsani, H.
+Bahrami, R. and Jafarnejadsani, H. (IEEE TCNS 2024),

 Distributed Detection of Adversarial Attacks for Resilient Cooperation of